 With an HRA, organizations set a monthly allowance for employees.
-After making healthcare purchases, including insurance premiums, employees submit documentation to their employer.
+After making healthcare purchases, including insurance premiums, employees submit documentation of their medical expenses to their employer.

-From there, you'll review the documents and, if everything is in order, reimburse employees up to their monthly allowance amount, tax-free.
+From there, you'll review the documents and reimburse employees up to their monthly allowance amount, tax-free, if everything's in order.

-There are a few different types of HRAs, each with their own set of features and requirements, that enable nonprofit organizations to deliver meaningful health benefits to employees.
+There are a few different types of HRAs, each with its own features and requirements that enable nonprofit organizations to deliver meaningful health benefits to employees.

 With a QSEHRA, all reimbursements are free of payroll tax for the organization and its employees.
-Reimbursements can be free of income tax for employees, too, if the employee is covered by a policy providing minimum essential coverage (MEC).
+Reimbursements can be free of income tax for employees, too, if the employee has medical coverage through a policy providing minimum essential coverage (MEC).

 Next, there's the individual coverage HRA (ICHRA).
 An ICHRA is a health benefit for employers of all sizes.
-Just like a QSEHRA, nonprofits and other groups can use an ICHRA to reimburse employees tax-free for individual health insurance premiums and other medical expenses.
+Like a QSEHRA, nonprofits and other groups can use an ICHRA to reimburse employees tax-free for individual health insurance premiums and other medical expenses.

 All employers with at least one W-2 employee can offer an ICHRA.
 This includes businesses, nonprofit organizations, government entities, and religious organizations.

 An ICHRA can be offered as a stand-alone benefit or as another benefits option for your employees who don’t qualify for your group health insurance policy.
 However, group health insurance and an ICHRA can't be offered together to the same group of employees.

 For example, you could offer group health insurance to your full-time employees and an ICHRA to part-time employees.
 However, you can only offer full-time employees either an ICHRA or group health insurance, not both.

 While newer than QSEHRAs, ICHRAs are also growing in popularity.
-A survey conducted by the Kaiser Family Foundation found that 88% of large employers favored ICHRAs as an alternative to group health insurance.
+A survey conducted by the Kaiser Family Foundation1 found that 88% of large employers favored ICHRAs as an alternative to group health insurance.

 Finally, there's the group coverage HRA (GCHRA).
-Often referred to as an integrated HRA, a GCHRA is an employer-funded medical reimbursement plan linked with a group health insurance plan—usually a high-deductible plan.
+Often referred to as an integrated HRA, a GCHRA is an employer-funded medical reimbursement plan linked with a group health insurance plan—usually a high-deductible health plan (HDHP).

-Employees can use their GCHRA allowance to get reimbursed for healthcare costs before their out-of-pocket maximum is met, or to get reimbursed for expenses that aren't covered by the group plan, such as vision or dental expenses.
+Employees can use their GCHRA allowance to get reimbursed for healthcare costs before their out-of-pocket maximum is met or to get reimbursed for expenses that aren't fully covered by the group plan, such as vision or dental expenses.

 Why are HRAs a good choice for nonprofit organizations?